Cinderellas, Sleepers and Busts: everything you need to know before filling out your bracket.

 Additional teams like Florida: No. 3 Baylor (15%), No. 4 Butler (19%) and No. 3 UCLA (21%).

 FIRST 1 SEED OUT

-Virginia is just 28% likely to make the Final Four, the lowest probability of any top seed.
-However, Oregon is just 77% likely to reach the Sweet 16 (compared to Virginia at 83%).
-The Ducks, a surprise one-seed, could be the first sent home.
+Kansas is just 29% likely to make the Final Four, the lowest probability of any top seed.
+However, Gonzaga is just 81% likely to reach the Sweet 16.
+The Zags, a shaky one-seed, could be the first sent home.

-Midwest has the best chance to win it all.
-The region has a combined 33.1% chance to win the championship.
-It also has two of top three teams in our Power Rankings
+The loaded East has the best chance to win it all.
+The region has a combined 35.5% chance to win the championship.
+It also has the top two teams in our Power Rankings